rainleander/nonbinary-resources/README.md

 A curated awesome list of nonbinary resources.
 Feel free to contribute!

 ## books
-* Life Isn't Binary by Meg-John Barker(@megjohnbarker) and Alex Iantaffi (@XTaffi) "Much of society's thinking operates in a highly rigid and binary manner; something is good or bad, right or wrong, a success or a failure, and so on.
-Challenging this limited way of thinking, this groundbreaking publication looks at how non-binary methods of thought can be applied to all aspects of life, offering new and greater ways of understanding ourselves and how we relate to others."
+* Life Isn't Binary by Meg-John Barker(@megjohnbarker) and Alex Iantaffi (@XTaffi) *Much of society's thinking operates in a highly rigid and binary manner; something is good or bad, right or wrong, a success or a failure, and so on.
+Challenging this limited way of thinking, this groundbreaking publication looks at how non-binary methods of thought can be applied to all aspects of life, offering new and greater ways of understanding ourselves and how we relate to others.*
-* Epistemology of the Closet by Sedgwick, E.K.
-"Sedgwick argues that standard binary oppositions limit freedom and understanding, especially in the context of sexuality.
-Sedgwick argues that limiting sexuality to homosexuality or heterosexuality, in a structured binary opposition, is just too simplistic."
+* Epistemology of the Closet by Sedgwick, E.K. *Sedgwick argues that standard binary oppositions limit freedom and understanding, especially in the context of sexuality.
+Sedgwick argues that limiting sexuality to homosexuality or heterosexuality, in a structured binary opposition, is just too simplistic.*
 ## peer reviewed publications
+* [“There Is Nothing to Do About It”: Nonbinary Individuals' Experience of Gender Dysphoria](https://www.liebertpub.com/doi/abs/10.1089/trgh.2020.0041) *Results of this study suggest that nonbinary transindividuals experience gender dysphoria in unique ways.
+These findings highlight the need to develop clinical assessments of gender dysphoria that reflect nonbinary experience, and to outline explicit medical protocols for interventions tailored to achieve a desired outcome of physical androgyny.*
+* [The Imperative for Transgender and Gender Nonbinary Inclusion](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7170432/) *We aim to make evident that solely referencing cisgender women in the context of sexual and reproductive health—particularly pregnancy planning and care—excludes a diverse group of transgender and gender nonbinary people who have sexual and reproductive health needs and experiences that can be similar to but also unique from those of cisgender women.*
+* [The health status of transgender and gender nonbinary adults in the United States](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0228765) *The goal of this exploratory study was to delineate health differences among transgender subpopulations (transgender women/TW, transgender men/TM, gender nonbinary/GNB adults).*

 ## blogs / blog posts / news articles
-* [NonBinaryResource.Tumblr.Com](https://nonbinaryresource.tumblr.com/) "UPDATE: Blog is currently CLOSED!
-A resource for nonbinary people to discuss and learn about identities and experiences."
+* [NonBinaryResource.Tumblr.Com](https://nonbinaryresource.tumblr.com/) *UPDATE: Blog is currently CLOSED!
+A resource for nonbinary people to discuss and learn about identities and experiences.*
-* [Life Outside The Binary](https://lifeoutsidethebinary.com/) "Nonbinary Transgender Information Centre"
+* [Life Outside The Binary](https://lifeoutsidethebinary.com/) *Nonbinary Transgender Information Centre*
-* [Let's Queer Things Up!](https://letsqueerthingsup.com/) "Queer identity, mental health, self-care, cats"
+* [Let's Queer Things Up!](https://letsqueerthingsup.com/) *Queer identity, mental health, self-care, cats*

 ## podcasts / streams / videos
 * [Living as a non-binary in a binary world | Graysen Hall | TEDxUniversityofKent](https://www.youtube.com/watch?v=7pvLDHFCEWk)